 Is PCIe 4.0 Worth It In 2021?

-And now, let’s get the main question out of the way – does PCIe 4.0 improve gaming performance?
+And now, let’s address the main question — does PCIe 4.0 improve gaming performance?

 In short: no, it doesn’t, at least not to any noticeable degree.

 The video above shows what kind of performance you can expect from an RX 5700 XT when it’s installed in a PCIe 3.0 x16 slot and how it compares to when that same GPU is installed in a PCIe 4.0 x16 one.
 As you can tell, there is hardly any discernible difference to speak of.